Employers are generally subject to both state child labor

 All work permits and age certificates are processed and issued by the Board of Education in the county where the minor child resides.
 As the county superintendent of schools has the authority to authorize issuing officers throughout the school system, it’s possible someone within the minor’s own school has been authorized to issue such permits.
 If not, the minor should contact the Board of Education in the county in which he or she resides to obtain forms and start the process.
-Work permit and age certificate forms are available from both the County Boards of Education and the Division of Labor’s website @ www.labor.wv.gov.
+Work permit and age certificate forms are available from both the County Boards of Education and at the Division of Labor website www.labor.wv.gov

 Do age certificates have the same requirements as work permits?

 Except for situations involving volunteer firefighting activities, age certificates are only issued when required by the employer.
 When issued, they only require the promise of a job and proof of the minor’s age.
-A work permit, however, is required before a fourteen or fifteen year old may be legally employed and requires the promise of a job, parental consent, verification the minor is attending school, and proof of age.
+A work permit, however, is required before a fourteen or fifteen year old child may be legally employed and requires the promise of a job, parental consent, verification the minor is attending school, and proof of age.

 How do I obtain an application for a work permit or age certificate?

 Instead of having two separate forms, work permit and age certificate forms now serve as both the application and the issued permit and/or certificate.
 For work permits, Sections A, B, and C of the form are to be completed by the employer, parent, and school registrar.
 Once that information is obtained, the minor takes the completed form, along with proof of age, to someone authorized to issue work permits.
 Once the form is reviewed by an issuing officer and approved, that individual will complete Section D and issue the work permit using the same form.
 The same applies to age certificates.
-The form is completed by the perspective employer and the minor.
+The form is completed by the prospective employer and the minor.
 Once completed, the minor takes the completed form, along with proof of age, to someone authorized to issue age certificates.
 Once reviewed and approved, that individual will issue the age certificate using the same form.